CSGuides/grad-school-application-guide/_about/about.md

 maintainers of this version of the guide (there are older versions out there, but we anticipate this site to be most up-to-date).

-# Additional Contributors and Student Perspectives

-In addition to the authors listed above, we thank several graduate students and contributors who shared their personal experiences, stories, and application reflections included throughout this guide.
-These individuals are not formal authors but have provided valuable context and insight.

-- Sathvika — Shared reflections on applying to graduate programs and overcoming self-doubt.
-- [Yu Huang](https://yuhuang-lab.github.io/) — Contributed notes on international student experiences and funding.
-- Zohreh [LastName] — Provided comments on balancing career goals and personal commitments during applications.
-- Hanchi [LastName] — Offered feedback on writing statements of purpose and letters of recommendation.
-- Lauren [LastName] — Contributed experiences with U.S. vs. non-U.S. application timelines.

 # Contributing